dylanraga/win11hdr-srgb-to-gamma2.2-icm/README.md

 2. Open Windows' "Color Management" utility
 3. Press "Add" on the bottom left
 4. Press "Browse..." and select the color profile you downloaded
-5. Enable the "Add as HDR Profile" checkbox
+5. Enable the "Add as HDR Profile" checkbox (sometimes called "Advanced color")
-6. Press "OK"
+7. Press "OK"
-7. Select the color profile you added and press "Set as Default Profile"
+8. Select the color profile you added and press "Set as Default Profile"
-8. Done
+9. Done

 ## Windows SDR content brightness table